BleeGleeWee/SQL-CS50/Assignments/Week 6 Scaling/deep/answers.md

-# From the Deep
+# From "The Deep"

-In this problem, you'll write freeform responses to the questions provided in the specification.
+In this section, we will be writing freeform responses to the provided questions.

-## Random Partitioning
+## Partitioning at Random

-Distributing the data to 3 boats may be good in terms of accessibility and having a backup on other boats in case of a possible boat data loss, but it takes up unnecessary space.
-Instead, it would be more economical in terms of space if each boat was in its own time zone.
+In terms of accessibility and having a backup on other boats in case of a potential boat data loss, distributing the data across three boats might be beneficial, but it takes up extra space.
+Rather, each boat would be in its own time zone, which would save space.

-## Partitioning by Hour
+## Hourly Partitioning

-If the data is divided into 3 fields according to time periods, each database does not need to take up more space than necessary.
-It can be more efficient since each database must run on its own time.
+Each database does not need to occupy more space than is required if the data is separated into three fields based on time periods.
+Since each database must operate on its own schedule, it may be more effective.

-## Partitioning by Hash Value
+## Hash Value-Based Partitioning

-Entering the hash value shortens database running time by searching for small hash values instead of searching for the entire date in possible date searches.
-We can also make the search faster by using index.
-However, if all hash values are given, sometimes it may be complicated to give the same hash value to the same date.
+By searching for small hash values rather than the full date in potential date searches, entering the hash value reduces database running time.
+Using an index can also speed up the search.
+Giving the same hash value to the same date, however, can occasionally be challenging if all hash values are provided.